 This course provides a practical survey of design and analytic approaches for nonlaboratory research within and among business organizations.
-Attention is given to the review of quantitative and qualitative research strategies, design issues, levels and types of measurement, archival and survey data grounded collection. and phenomenological research techniques, action- research, validity and reliability, and the ethics of research.
-Students will also be exposed to foundational knowledge of the philosophy of science, including the construction, use, and critique of prevailing concepts and theories.
+Attention is given to the review of quantitative and qualitative research strategies, design issues, levels and types of measurement, archival and survey data grounded collection. phenomenological research techniques, action- research, validity and reliability, and the ethics of research.
+Students will also be exposed to foundational knowledge of the philosophy of science, including construction, use, and critique of prevailing concepts and theories.

-DBA765 - Global Business, Geo-Political and Social Issues

-This course will provide an overview of the historically-rooted, current, and emerging geo- political and social issues defining the context for global business.
-Issues to be explored include competing models of globalization, global demographics and epidemiology, the distribution of wealth, poverty, and resources, food, water, and waste disposal issues, multi-national, civil, and religious conflict, infrastructure development issues, public-private partnerships, and major global humanitarian initiatives.
+DBA765 - Global Business, Geo-Political and Social Issues 3 Credits globalization, global demographics and epidemiology, the distribution of wealth, poverty, and resources, food, water, and waste disposal issues, multi-national, civil, and religious conflict, infrastructure development issues, public-private partnerships, and major global humanitarian initiatives.